The Center on social media

-The Center for Peacemaking awards peacemaking fellowships to undergraduate and graduate students each summer.
-The fellowships provide up to $2,000 in grant funding for students to deepen their understanding of nonviolence and social change by engaging in local or global peacemaking efforts.
+Marquette undergraduate and graduate students can apply for up to $2,000 to deepen their understanding of nonviolence and social change by engaging in local or global peacemaking efforts.
 Funding is for summer projects.

 We encourage students to use their creativity when designing a fellowship project.
 While all projects are required to advance nonviolent peacemaking, we recognize that peacemaking is an interdisciplinary field that allows for broad application.

 We highly recommend students to meet with Chris Jeske to share their interest in a fellowship and to discuss their proposed project.

 Contact Chris Jeske if you are interested in applying for a fellowship.
 Applications are due February 17, 2020.

 Choose from one of the following project designs:

 If you are struggling to come up with an idea on your own, browse our list of project and placement suggestions.

 Interested students should meet with Chris Jeske to discuss their proposal before completing the application.

 There is only one fellowship design for graduate fellowships: